oracle-livelabs/adb/choose-json-adventure/data-load-rdbms/data_load_rdbms.md

             ) md
     where a.id = 100;
     ```

-    with the results being:
+    Here's the result:

-    ```
+    ```na
     AIRPORTCODE LABEL   MONTH NAME YEAR CARRIER NATIONAL AVIATION SYSTEM LATE AIRCRAFT SECURITY WEATHER WEATHER CODES               TOTAL CODE1 CODE2 CODE3 CODE4
     ----------- ------- ---------- ---- ------- ------------------------ ------------- -------- ------- --------------------------- ----- ----- ----- ----- -----
     JFK         2003/09 September  2003 13176   14391                    7732          93       996     ["SNW","RAIN","SUN","CLDY"] 36388 SNW   RAIN  SUN   CLDY
     ```

-6. **json\_exists** - The SQL/JSON condition json_exists lets you use a SQL/JSON path expression as a row filter, to select rows based on the content of JSON documents.
+6. **json\_exists** - The SQL/JSON condition `json_exists` lets you use a SQL/JSON path expression as a row filter, to select rows based on the content of JSON documents.

-    Again, lets start easy and bring back all the ids where the year is 2004 and the month is 6 (June):
+    Again, lets start easy and bring back all the IDs where the year is 2004 and the month is 6 (June):

-    ```
+    ```sql
     select a.id
     from airportdelays a
     where json_exists(a.time, '$?(@.Year  == "2004" && @.Month == "6")');
     ```

-    Lets take this a step further and not only bring back all the ids where the year is 2004 and the month is 6 (June), but where the total minutes delayed is greater than 500000:
+    Lets take this a step further and not only bring back all the IDs where the year is 2004 and the month is 6 (June), but where the total minutes delayed is greater than 500000:

-    ```
+    ```sql
     select a.id, a.airportcode, a.Statistics."Minutes Delayed".Total
     from airportdelays a
     where json_exists(a.time, '$?(@.Year  == "2004" && @.Month == "6")')
     and json_exists(a.Statistics, '$?(@."Minutes Delayed".Total > 500000)');
     ```

-    with the result being:
+    And the result:

-    ```
+    ```na
     ID AIRPORTCODE MINUTES DELAYED
     --- ----------- ---------------
     349 ATL         714316